lunatic-gh/max/README.md

 - A (in my opinion) really weird way of handling window-dragging
   - Min puts an additional drag-bar above the body, but only when the window is not maximized.
 While this is done to because of Windows limitations, it is really annoying.
-- Apparently there's no Dark mode for the browser-base itself, leading to a huge flashbang whenever the browser is opened.

 As of right now, this fork does nothing different than the original, but i intend to fix those things (or at least make them less bad).
 But due to me having next to zero experience in JS, this might either take a long time, or just fall into the void entirely (Not that unlikely lol).